 Owen has a recurring dream.
 We don’t know the specifics, but Owen understands it as a divinely inspired “vision.”
 Predictably, to the more secular Johnny, it’s “just a dream.”
-For Wheelwright, faith is a “trust that is antithetical to rational demonstration” (Sykes 59).
+Typical of the Modern secular mind, Wheelwright sees faith in opposition to reason.
 Because of this, it is not possible for him to have faith, or understand that of Owen.
 All the other characters of the novel share Johnny’s opinion (Dan Needham, Harriet Wheelwright, Hester, Pastor Merrill, and Father Findley), and for the same reason.

 It becomes more and more clear that Owen, like most theists to one degree or another, believes the events of his life a following a divine plan.
 Like a good secular modernist, John Wheelwright believes in free will; he believes that ones choices or chance govern the universe.
 “Disbelief is hard in the enchanted world” (Taylor 41); because Owen lives in such a world, it is far easier to be a believer, but Johnny, who experiences the world as disenchanted, was continuously puzzled by Owen’s faith.
 Irving makes it clear that choosing between these two is extremely difficult; he consistently problematizes both views.

 Irving insures an ambiguity between faith and doubt by “giving us access to Owen only through Johnny’s second hand narration, rather than the direct evidence on which Owen’s own faith is based” (Haynes 78).